Skip to content

 • Elevated vs. Ground Level Feeding Height:

 Elevated bowls can offer numerous benefits, especially for larger breeds or dogs prone to joint issues.
 They promote better posture and digestion by reducing the strain on the neck and joints.
 Ground-level bowls, on the other hand, can be more suitable for smaller breeds or dogs with specific eating preferences.
-You can build out a feeding station with wood from your local hardware store.
-Another option is to use an already-built table or stand and adjust to the appropriate height.

 • Food Freshness: